vhxs/vhxs.github.io/_posts/2022-03-13-simd-instructions.markdown

 Stackoverflow tech blog post about SIMD instructions: [link](https://stackoverflow.blog/2020/07/08/improving-performance-with-simd-intrinsics-in-three-use-cases/)

 Raspberry Pis are cheap devices that have most of the functionality of personal computers.
 They're used a lot for educational purposes.
-But they have a different architecture (they're ARM, not x86) that Intel processors, so they have a different instruction sets as well.
+But they have a different architecture (they're ARM, not x86) than Intel processors, so they have a different instruction sets as well.
 This includes what SIMD instructions there are made available by the hardware and microarchitecture.

 ARM's tutorial on how to utilize SIMD:
 [link](https://developer.arm.com/documentation/102467/0100)